ThePyProgrammer/book-site/content/docs/feynman/Virtual Particles.md

 There’s countless other possibilities that can explain this interaction, and there’s no way to know which is which.
 In fact, the truth is an “average” of all the infinite possibilities.

 How do we resolve the infinite possibilities?
 The answer lies in Feynman Diagrams (link to Feynman Diagram)

+### A brief note

+This is not the complete description of the Heisenberg Uncertainty Principle, and there's more to it that just this.
+We're only describing parts of it for you to understand how virtual particles works.

+In fact, there is a another form of the Heisenberg Uncertainty Principle that relates momentum and displacement.
+You can watch more [here](https://www.youtube.com/watch?v=a8FTr2qMutA)